Ahmedgadein/Safraa-Passenger/README.md

 ## App architecture

 The app adopts a MVVM (Model-View-Viewmodel) clean architecture with unidirectional data flow.
 Model layer consists of data repositories and use-cases when needed.
-Viewmodels are utlilized per app screen screen.
+Viewmodels are utlilized per app screen.
 Presentation (View) layer incorporates a single Activity scheme with multiple fragment management using navigational components.

 ## Components, Libraries, and Tools:
 - Android Navigation.